 On the opposite side of Turku lies Paimio, where Alvar Aalto’s Paimio Sanatorium was built as an isolation hospital for tuberculosis patients in the 1920s.
 Winning an award for the design of this hospital at the age of 30, this design helped Aalto prove himself as an innovative and radical man with a social conscience.
 The design shows that Aalto had a profound concern for the diverse physical and psychological needs of patients with tuberculosis.
 Considerable emphasis was laid upon the peacefulness of the environment, hygiene and user comfort as well as humane, sustainable solutions.
 (Overnight Turku) BL

-Day 12: Saturday 12 September, Turku — Haltia — Hvitträsk — Helsinki
+Day 12: Saturday 27 September, Turku – Fiskars – Kirkkonummi – Helsinki

 - Villa Hvitträsk, Kirkkonummi

-- Visit and Farewell Dinner at Ultima restaurant, designed by Ateljé Sotamaa
+- Dinner at Finnjävel’s Sali Restaurant designed by Ateljé Sotamaa

-We next visit Villa Hvitträsk, built at the beginning of the 20th century, and designed in the National Romantic style.
+Next we visit Villa Hvitträsk which was built at the beginning of the 20th century and designed in the National Romantic style.
 This villa was home to architects Eliel Saarinen and Armas Lindgren, and was visited by esteemed figures such as Jean Sibelius, Axel Gallen-Kallela and Maksim Gorki.

 - Guided tour of Didrichsen Art Museum